 Table of Contents

 Cocaine is an illicit drug that powerfully impacts the brain and body.
-Many people wonder how long does cocaine stay in your system, especially if they are trying to quit or facing a drug test.
+Many people wonder how long cocaine stays in your system, especially if they are trying to quit or facing a drug test.
 The time cocaine remains detectable can vary based on how much and how often someone uses it.

 What Are the Immediate Effects of Cocaine?

 The way cocaine is used can change how quickly these effects begin.
-It can take a few minutes to feel the effects while smoking or injecting the drug causes effects to hit almost instantly – within seconds.
+It can take a few minutes to feel the effects, while smoking or injecting the drug causes effects to hit almost instantly – within seconds.

 Along with the high induced by the drug, people may also experience: